 Search for Available Dosage Forms

-Tacrolimus is one of a group of relatively new drugs called calcineuron inhibitors.
+Tacrolimus is one of a group of relatively new drugs called Calcineurin inhibitors.
 These drugs are anti-inflammatory, and immunosuppressive or immunomodulatory.
-The mechanism of action is through the inhibition of calcium dependant pathways that effect the enzymatic action of calcineuron.
+The mechanism of action is through the inhibition of calcium-dependent pathways that effect the enzymatic action of Calcineurin.
 This, in turn, blocks the proliferation of T-lymphocytes and cytotoxic cells.
-When one reviews the human literature, calcineuron inhibitors are investigated widely for use in atopic dermatitis and in organ transplant recipients.
-At the present time, veterinary use of tacrolimus is primarily for ketratoconjunctivitis sicca in dogs and cats and immune mediated dermatologic diseases.
+When one reviews the human literature, Calcineurin inhibitors are investigated widely for use in atopic dermatitis and in organ transplant recipients.
+At the present time, veterinary use of tacrolimus is primarily for keratoconjuctivitis sicca in dogs and cats and immune-mediated dermatologic diseases.

 Only topical use of tacrolimus is recommended currently.
 There is not sufficient information regarding systemic use.